Tychobra/polished/README.md

 Authentication and administration for Shiny apps.
 Polished provides a way to secure your Shiny application behind an authentication layer.
 It also provides a UI for controlling user access and monitoring user activitiy.

+Warning: there will be many breaking changes before this package matures to version 1.0.0

 ## Getting Started

 We recommend the following folder structure: